What is COBIT? - Significance and Framework

 - Maturity Models – Accesses the maturity and the capability of every process while addressing the gaps.

-- Management Guidelines – Helps in better assigning responsibilities, measuring performances, agreeing on common objectives and illustrate better interrelationships with every other process.
+- Management Guidelines – Helps in better assigning responsibilities, measuring performances, agreeing on common objectives and illustrating better interrelationships with every other process.

-COBIT is being used by all organizations whose primary responsibilities happen to be business processes and related technologies.
-This is for all organizations and business hat depend on technology for reliable and relevant information.
-COBIT is used by both the government departments, federal departments and other private commercial organizations.
-It helps is increasing the sensibility of IT processes to a great extent.
+COBIT is being used by all organizations whose primary responsibilities happen to be business processes and related technologies—all organizations and business that depend on technology for reliable and relevant information.
+COBIT is used by both government and private sector organizations, because it helps in increasing the sensibility of IT processes.

 - Meeting the needs of stakeholders